 Another major complaint that has arisen since Methadose’s arrival is it’s short life time.
 Long-time MMT participants have reported they felt withdrawal symptoms much faster than when they were on the original solution.
 Unable to get more Methadose in their prescription or return back to the original solution, many have reported to using heroin and other illegally purchased substances as a supplement between their Methadose times.

-This is the exact opposite of what the MMT’s original intention was when implemented (we hope anyways).
+This is the exact opposite of what the MMT’s original intention was when implemented (we hope anyway).
 Currently, BC’s Minister of Health said the province was looking into the effectiveness of Methadose after hearing the many concerns of long-term stable participants.

 Have you experienced a similar situation with the new Methadone?
 What have you done to address its shorter effects?
 We want to know.